Bruno Bischofberger: Gallery

-Bischofberger opened his first gallery in 1963 on Pelikanstrasse in Zurich, then under the name City-Galerie.
-In 1965, he hosted his first exhibition of Pop Art at the gallery with works by Roy Lichtenstein, Robert Rauschenberg, Andy Warhol, Tom Wesselmann, Claes Oldenburg and Jasper Johns.
-In the 1970s, Bischofberger continued to showcase American Pop Art along with proponents of Minimalism, Land Art and Conceptual Art, such as Sol Le Witt, Donald Judd, Dan Flavin, Bruce Nauman, Joseph Kosuth and On Kawara, and representatives of Nouveau Réalisme in Paris, such as Yves Klein, Daniel Spoerri and Jean Tinguely.
+Bischofberger opened his first gallery in 1963 on Pelikanstrasse in Zürich, then under the name City-Galerie.
+In 1965, he hosted his first exhibition of Pop Art at the gallery with works by Roy Lichtenstein, Robert Rauschenberg, Andy Warhol, Tom Wesselmann, Claes Oldenburg, and Jasper Johns.
+In the 1970s, Bischofberger continued to showcase American Pop Art along with proponents of Minimalism, Land Art and Conceptual Art, such as Sol Le Witt, Donald Judd, Dan Flavin, Bruce Nauman, Joseph Kosuth, and On Kawara, and representatives of Nouveau Réalisme in Paris, such as Yves Klein, Daniel Spoerri, and Jean Tinguely.
 Between 1982 and 2005, a three-volume catalogue raisonné of Jean Tinguely's oeuvre was published by Bischofberger's wife, Christina.
-In the 1980s, Bischofberger championed key figures of the nascent Neo-Expressionist movements, such as Miquel Barceló, Jean-Michel Basquiat, Mike Bidlo, George Condo, Francesco Clemente, Enzo Cucchi, Dokoupil, Samuel Spieler, Peter Halley, David Salle and Julian Schnabel.
+In the 1980s, Bischofberger championed key figures of the nascent Neo-Expressionist movements, such as Miquel Barceló, Jean-Michel Basquiat, Mike Bidlo, George Condo, Francesco Clemente, Enzo Cucchi, Dokoupil, Samuel Spieler, Peter Halley, David Salle, and Julian Schnabel.

 In 2009 and 2010, Bischofberger's artists from the 1980s were shown at the Bielefeld Kunsthalle in a pair of exhibitions entitled The 80s Revisited – From the Bischofberger Collection I & II.
-The presentations also included exponents of the Neue Wilde (New Wild Ones) from Berlin, such as Rainer Fetting or Salomé, and the Mülheimer Freiheit around Walter Dahn and Dokoupil.
-Bischofberger has typically maintained close personal relationships with his artists, many of which endure to this day.
+The presentations also included exponents of the Neue Wilde (New Wild Ones) from Berlin, such as Rainer Fetting and Salomé, and the Mülheimer Freiheit around Walter Dahn and Dokoupil.
+Bischofberger typically maintained close personal relationships with his artists, many of which endured until the end of his life.

-In 2013, the gallery relocated from Zurich to the grounds of a former factory in the nearby community of Männedorf, where since 2005 Bischofberger has been erecting numerous buildings designed by his daughter Nina Bischofberger and her husband Florian Baier.
+In 2013, the gallery relocated from Zurich to the grounds of a former factory in the nearby community of Männedorf, where from 2005 on Bischofberger erected numerous buildings designed by his daughter Nina Bischofberger and her husband Florian Baier.
 The complex contains the gallery spaces, exhibition and storage areas for the artworks as well as objects from various collections.
-Since the 1980s, Bischofberger has promoted his exhibitions on the back cover of periodicals such as Artforum and Kunstbulletin.
+From the 1980s forward, Bischofberger promoted his exhibitions on the back cover of periodicals such as Artforum and Kunstbulletin.
 Instead of showing works from the respective exhibitions, the advertisements have featured photographic scenes of traditional Swiss life.
 In 2018, the artist Peter Fischli joined with Hilar Stadler, curator of the Museum im Bellpark in Kriens, to stage an exhibition dedicated to these back covers.